ignite/cli/docs/guide/interchange/03-walkthrough.md

 # Use the Interchain Exchange

-In this chapter, you learn details about the order book and the commands to:
+In this chapter, you learn details about the order book and commands to:

 - Create an exchange order book for a token pair between two chains
 - Send sell orders on source chain